SAP-samples/connecting-systems-services-integration-suite-codejam/prerequisites.md

 3. Copy credentials: click on the service key just created and a pop-up will appear with the service key details, e.g. `clientid`, `clientsecret`, `url`, `tokenurl`.
    ![view-service-key](assets/pi-rt-view-service-key.png)

+### Copy SAP Cloud Integration runtime client credentials to local environment

-4. Copy and paste the credentials details from the `iflow-client` service key in the `.env` file we created in the [Bruno section](#bruno).
+Copy and paste the credentials details from the Process Integration runtime service key that's in your SAP BTP subaccount, for example, `iflow-client`, in the `.env` file we created in the [Bruno section](#bruno).
 You will need to replace the variables with the values included in the service key:

   | .env file variable | service key field |
   | ---- | ---- |